 - Religion: Church of England

-- Previous Ofsted grade: Good on 2nd October 2010
+- Previous Ofsted grade: Requires improvement on 19th January 2017

 - Ofsted report: View the Ofsted report

 Sexey's seeks to remain one of the leading state boarding schools in terms of size and provision, and we will continue to regard ourselves as a specialist boarding school, maintaining the highest level of provision and care for our boarders at all times.

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.

 State boarding school